marios-zindilis/zindilis.com/docs/a-byte-of-python-2/object-oriented/classes.md

 of the variable by simply printing it.
 It tells us that we have an instance of the `Person` class in the `__main__` module.

+Notice that the address of the computer memory where your object is stored is also printed.
+The address will have a different value on your computer since Python can store the object wherever it finds space.

 <ul class='pager'>
     <li class='previous'>
         <a href='/docs/a-byte-of-python-2/object-oriented/self.html'>&larr; Previous: The self</a>